MAIF/eurybia/README.md

 ## 🔭 Roadmap
 - [ ] Concept Drift

-Detecting drift concept and get analyses and explainability of this drift
+Detecting drift concept and get analyses and explainability of this drift.
+An issue is open: [Add Concept Drift](https://github.com/MAIF/eurybia/issues/8)
 - [ ] API mode

-Adapting Eurybia for models consumed in API mode
+Adapting Eurybia for models consumed in API mode.
+An issue is open: [Adapt Eurybia to API mode](https://github.com/MAIF/eurybia/issues/9)

 If you want to contribute, you can contact us in the [discussion tab](https://github.com/MAIF/eurybia/discussions)